 Incorporating green programming in juvenile justice settings

-Lindquist, C., Melton, A. P., McKay, T., & Martinez, R. (2014).
+Lindquist, C., Melton, AP., McKay, T., & Martinez, R. (2014).
 Incorporating green programming in juvenile justice settings: Lessons learned from OJJDP’s Tribal Green Reentry Initiative.
-Research Triangle Park, NC: RTI International.
+RTI International.